Mis à jour le 18 November 2022.

 To counter this phenomenon, some companies are beginning to look into new ways of packaging their products, with less waste and biodegradable materials.
 One of these companies is Sony, who has developed a sustainable and eco-friendly packaging material made from a mixture of bamboo, sugar cane fiber, and recycled paper.

-Sony has developed this material specifically for the packaging of the Sony WF-1000XM4 True Wireless in-ear monitors, but aims to use it in the future for a wider range of equipment.
+Sony has developed this material specifically for the packaging of its True Wireless in-ear monitors, but it will soon be used for a wider range of equipment.
 This “original blended material” uses bamboo that is cultivated in China’s Guizhou Province, with only the necessary amount sorted and cut down to ensure a sustainable growing cycle and reduce the impact on the planet.

 The cases, boxes and protection pads for Sony’s earphones can be entirely made of this “original blended material”, which is recyclable and durable, and is produced without plastic and coloring.
 It can be transformed into multiple shapes guaranteeing a broad variety of uses, while characters and logos can be embossed to avoid using ink, which can also have a negative impact on the environment.